961951000/WEBI/UpgradeSpeech/B.md

 For example, the highest temperature in Shenyang is 4 degrees today, which is 9 degrees higher than the average highest temperature in the same period of the year.
 But the highest temperature is only negative 7 degrees next Tuesday.
 On the next Monday and next Tuesday, temperatures will fall back to the normal level or even slightly lower in most parts of the north.

 Finally let's pay attention to precipitation.
-From this evening to tomorrow, Jiangnan and south China still have a wide range of rainy days.
-In addition, there will be large blizzards in the part of west Tibet.
+From this evening to tomorrow, there is still have a wide range of rainy days in south China.
+In addition, there will be large blizzards in the west part of Tibet.

 Let's take a look at the specific city weather forecast.